TheGabmeister/resources/README.md

 # The Gabmeister Resources
 This page is a collection of links that have helped me throughout my career as a VR, AR, Unreal Engine, and Unity Developer.
 I’m constantly updating this list, removing old items and adding new ones.
 I try to remove those that are older than 5 years old.
 However, there are exceptions which I truly believe contain information that are relevant today.
 I hope that these resources assist you in your journey.

+---

+"Unfortunately, no one can be told what the Matrix is.
+You have to see it for yourself."
+Morpheus, The Matrix (1999)
+---
 ## XR

 ### Meta Quest